Updated on September 30, 2025

 Bring Your Values to Life

-You are not inventing a better self.
-You are noticing what has been true and letting it steer your best life.
-Your personal values help you choose the next right step in work, home, and self-care, one small decision at a time.
+You’re not inventing a better self.
+You’re noticing what has been true and letting it steer your choices.
+Your personal values help you choose the next right step in work, relationships, and self-care, one small decision at a time.